hack-technicolor/hack-technicolor/docs/Hacking/Type2.md

 At this point you have a rooted `Type 2` image on your Gateway, but your trip is not over.
 Take note of the exact `Type 2` firmware version you are now running, could be useful in future for recovery purposes.

-!!! hint "Upgrade now!"
-    Would you like to upgrade to a newer firmware?
-Doing it now would require more effort but would also save expert users some time and steps.
-You could also upgrade later in future following a simpler upgrade guide.
-Jump over to [Bank Planning (with firmware upgrade)](../PostRoot/#bank-planning-with-firmware-upgrade) to directly complete this guide on the updated firmware.
-Continue reading below otherwise.

-If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure your *bank plan* is correct.
-Jump to [Bank Planning (without firmware upgrade)](../PostRoot/#bank-planning-without-firmware-upgrade).
+If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues, you now need to ensure your *bank plan* is optimal.
+Jump to [Bank Planning](../PostRoot/#bank-planning).